georgy7/build-with-musl/README.md

 Two reasons.

 1. Portable (zero-dependency) executables, that are smaller, than ones with glibc.
-2. This is the good way to get rid of glibc, if you are a GPL-paranoid like me.
+2. This is the good way to get rid of glibc, if you are a (L)GPL-paranoid like me.
 Musl has MIT license.

 # Single C file